IGS/gEAR/docs/Documentation/gEARWiki.md

 The ability to create a variety of visualizations for the same dataset is one of the major strengths of the gEAR platform.
 In addition to the displays created by the initial uploader, if there are visualizations that are better suited to your question about a dataset you can quickly create new custom displays based on either your own analysis or primary analysis done by the uploader.

-Besides for visualizations created in the multigene curator or analysis tools (see above), custom displays can be added to dataset collections.
-To open a dataset in the curation tool (the same tool you see following initial dataset upload), click the dropdown menu for the dataset you wish to make a new display for and choose the curate display option (If you are searching in the dataset explorer, you will need to select the particular dataset you wish to use with the eye icon first).
+Besides for visualizations created in the Multi-Gene Displays curator or analysis tools (see above), custom displays can be added to dataset collections.
+To open a dataset in the curation tool (the same tool you see following initial dataset upload), click the Single-Gene or Multi-gene Displays on the left hand navigation bar and choose the dataset you wish to make a new display for and select create new display on the second step.
+Continue on each step selecting options necessary for your visualization.

 <img width="700" alt="Screen Shot 2022-04-26 at 10 19 28 AM" src="https://user-images.githubusercontent.com/28451557/165321852-32433436-ac4e-4722-9531-36edac62838f.png">

+You can see displays shared and owned by you for a dataset when in a dataset collection.
+First select the 3 dots at the upper right section of the dataset, and click on choose display.
 In the curation display window, you will see all the displays that are public or owned/shared with you.
-The current default view will be denoted by a default tag in the corner of the plot image.
-To create a new display click the add display box.
+The current default view will be denoted by a blue box.
+To curate a new display once again click on the three dots and select whichever curator you're interested in.

 <img width="700" alt="Screen Shot 2022-04-26 at 10 23 05 AM" src="https://user-images.githubusercontent.com/28451557/165322281-8487e0cc-3e92-4390-aaec-625b9b18c728.png">

+Choosing one of the curators will navigate to the curator tool.
+You will first have to choose whether to curate a new display or clone a previously curated display.

-Choosing add display will open a new window which will have two choices for Dataset Type (Primary Data and Stored Analysis).
+You will then have two choices for Dataset Type (Primary Data and Stored Analysis).
 Primary Data allows for plotting of data directly from the information uploaded (i.e. UMAP/tSNE coordinates or counts provided by the uploading individual).
 Choosing stored analysis allows for plotting from data that has been processed from the raw data in some way.
 Depending on the dataset, this could be an analysis uploaded by the dataset authors or a saved analysis you have conducted in one of the analysis tools (e.g. single cell workbench).
 Note: not all datasets will have a stored analysis (but you can create one).

-After selecting the data source, the next step is to select the type of display you wish to create.
-Some choices may not be available depending on observations in the particular dataset you are interested in.

-After adding the plot option you wish and a name for the plot, selecting create plot will bring you back to the display selection screen where you can choose what plot to make as the default for that dataset.
+After adding the analysis type and type of plot you wish to curate, you'll have other options based on your plot-type.
+Fill these out as necessary and click plot where you can refine any options and see your visualization.

 <img width="500" alt="Screen Shot 2022-04-26 at 10 31 33 AM" src="https://user-images.githubusercontent.com/28451557/165324083-a328679f-505b-4e69-86bb-089a9829108e.png">

 ## Editing dataset information after upload

 The dataset information shown in the dataset explore can be edited by the dataset's owner following upload.
-To edit, click the expand button in the dataset explore then the pencil icon.
+To edit, first click on the list view option at the top of the page.
+Then click the pencil icon next to the dataset you wish to edit.
 On this page you can edit the dataset title, description, as well as add a Pubmed or GEO id.
 Note: Special characters cannot be used in the dataset title or descriptions.

 <img width="1572" alt="Screen Shot 2022-07-15 at 8 20 16 AM" src="https://user-images.githubusercontent.com/28451557/179221840-90231c6d-0b97-4770-b9b9-6ced3ed86586.png">